firefly-iii/docs/docs/concepts/tags.rst

 Tags
 ====

-Tags are an extension of :ref:`categories <categories>` and meant to expand on the meta-data included in a `transaction <transactions>`.
+Tags are an extension of :ref:`categories <categories>` and meant to expand on the meta-data included in a :ref:`transaction <transactions>`.
 You can add multiple tags to a transaction.

 Tags can be useful to group expenses together, possibly in another context than your categories.
 For examples, tags might include: